 1. When you gained more experience prior to that which you applied with

-If you have taken the responsibilities to upgrade yourself academically or developed a new set skill required for that role, then you should update your resume to highlight these new qualifications and skill and reapply for the job.
+If you have taken responsibility to upgrade yourself academically or developed a new skill set required for that role, then you should update your resume to highlight these new qualifications and reapply for the job.

-You didn’t get it with your previous skills or qualification but if you upgrade that, there is a higher chance you will be considered.
+You didn’t land the job with your previous skills or qualification but if you upgrade your job search documents, there is a higher chance you will be considered.

 2. When you get your resume rewritten by a professional